clugg/sm-json/README.md

 # sm-json

+**This project is currently unstable.
+I am currently refactoring the parser, so things may not work as expected.
+I recommend using [SMJansson](https://forums.alliedmods.net/showthread.php?t=184604) or [REST in Pawn](https://forums.alliedmods.net/showthread.php?t=298024) for the time being.**

 Provides a pure SourcePawn implementation of JSON encoding and decoding.
 Also offers a nice way of implementing objects using `StringMap` inheritance coupled with `methodmap`s.

 Follows the JSON specification ([RFC7159](https://tools.ietf.org/html/rfc7159)) almost perfectly.
 Currently, the following is not supported: